shehbazj/csc2233/assignment1.md

 ```
 $ blktrace -h
 ```
+Read the man pages of blktrace and blkparse commands.
 We run blktrace in "live" mode, i.e. we will be able to see each block written by the application.
 First, we will use a simple workload, the `dd` command, and then we will move to fio.

 - Open 2 terminals.
 Create an ext4 file system in one terminal and mount the disk.
 On the second terminal, run blktrace and blkparse together in live mode as follows:

 ```
 	sudo blktrace -d /dev/sdb -w 30 -o - | blkparse -a fs -i -
 ```

-Make sure you understand what each option stands for.
+- Make sure you understand what each option stands for.
 Now go back to the first terminal, and run a dd command:

 ```
 	sudo dd if=/dev/zero of=/mnt/myfile bs=4096 count=10
 ```
 Note that we are writing 10 blocks, each 4KB in size, to ext4 file system.

 You should get an output similar to the following in the second terminal:
 ```
 $ sudo blktrace -d /dev/sdb -w 30 -o - | blkparse -a fs -i -
   8,16   2        4     0.000012943 16831  I   W 274432 + 80 [dd]